CtrlK

 Specificity

-Lists multiple specific concrete actions: create/manage issues, pull requests, workflows, repositories, and explicitly mentions using the gh CLI tool.
+Lists multiple specific concrete actions: create/manage issues, pull requests, workflows, and repositories using the gh CLI.
+The tool (gh CLI) is explicitly named.

 3 / 3